-IC 1405 - Spiral Galaxy is classified as Spiral (SAab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 1405 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 1405 - Spiral Galaxy in Aquarius is classified as Spiral (SAab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 1405 - Spiral Galaxy in Aquarius in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 1405

 Celestial coordinates for the J2000 equinox of IC 1405 are provided in the following table: